-Oslo is surrounded by wooden hills, a sacred place for us locals which we use for exercise, relaxing and just to escape.
-And the best of all is that parts of this area, Marka, is just a short subway or bike ride away.
+Oslo is surrounded by forested hills, a sacred place for us locals which we use for exercise, relaxing and just to escape.
+And the best of all is that this area, Marka, is just a short subway or bike ride away.

 For the complete Norwegian experience, pack a little picnic with some oranges, a thermos with hot coffee and the Kvikk Lunsj chocolate bar to eat at the top!